Little terns in breeding plumage. Photo: A. McDougall

 Scientific name: Sternula albifrons

-Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992) and is ranked as a high priority under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.
+Conservation status: This species is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is ranked as a high priority under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.

 This is the smallest tern in the Australasian region, but is very similar in size, shape and plumage to the fairy tern, Sternula nereis.
 Its length is 20-28 cm and its wingspan is 45-55 cm.
 The tail is moderately long and forked, and is slightly shorter than the wing-tips when the bird is at rest.
 It has a distinctive breeding plumage with black crown and nape and narrow black wedge from eye to bill.
 Its white forehead extends back over the eye as a narrow eyebrow, and its bill and legs are yellow.
 Its bill usually has a black tip.
 The sexes are indistinguishable.
 Non-breeding birds have a black bill and legs, with a greatly receded black crown.